My body, my story

 Just one thing - sorry.

-Your go-to outfit when you don't feel super comfortable in your body?
+What's your go-to outfit when you don't feel super comfortable in your body?

 How do you feel when you wear a NOO bodysuit?